 Regardless of which delicious baking recipe you’re making, one thing will almost always hold true: liquid and dry ingredients are mixed separately before being mixed together.
 But what exactly are the wet ingredients?

-If you’re a little confused about what liquid ingredients are in baking, you’re not alone.
-Plenty of people don’t know what constitutes a “liquid” ingredient in baking besides the obvious choices: water and milk.
+If you’re a little confused about what liquid or wet ingredients are in baking, you’re not alone.
+Plenty of people don’t know what constitutes a wet ingredient in baking besides the obvious choices: water and milk.

 Hey!
 My name is Michelle, and I’ve enjoyed baking treats for the past ten-plus years.
 Throughout my experiences, I’ve learned what baking recipes genuinely mean when describing “liquid” ingredients, and I’m here to share my knowledge.

 Let’s dive into the liquids – and no, I don’t mean the pool in my backyard (although that does sound lovely.
 Pool party, anyone?)

 While baking is a lot of fun, it can also be pretty confusing and challenging.
 After all, they say baking is a “science,” and I totally agree with that.
 With that said, some of these liquids in baking might surprise you.

 When most people think of liquid in baking, they think of water.
 And why shouldn’t they?
 Water is an essential ingredient in many recipes, from bread dough to chocolate chip cookies.

 It can be used as a binding agent, which is its primary purpose in bread-baking or to simply supply a batter with necessary moisture.
 After all, trying to work with a dried-out batter or dough is not only tricky, but the result is a crumbly, disgusting mess.